isi-mube/Cosmic-Compendium/readme.md

 * 15/06/23 to 21/06/23: Fixing errors and cleaning the code.
 * 29/06/23:
   * Further cleaning of the code and bugs.
-  * Got an 81% accuracy predicting spiral galaxies.
+  * Got an 81% accuracy predicting unseen galaxies.
 Total number of epochs: 35.
-Added.
   * Removed some data directories from GitHub for optimization.

 ## Further project development: